d104601/blog-mern/README.md

 # Personal Blog

 ## Description
 Web Application that user can post text based article with own account.
+User can create own account and then write any article.
 The application is built with React, MongoDB, Express.js, and Node.js.

 ## Installation
 No additional installation required for this application basically.